wuujcik/todolist/README.md

 # todolist

-This is a simple application for sharing tasks.
-To get going, you need to:
+This is a simple application for keeping and sharing tasks.
+If you want simply to use it on your phone - just clone the project and run APK on your phone.

+For synchronisation between devices, you need to:

 ##### 1. Clone this repository to your computer
 ##### 2. Create Firebase project [here](https://console.firebase.google.com/u/0/)